MicrosoftDocs/azure-stack-docs/aks-edge-hybrid-howto-update-offline.md

 # Update your AKS Edge Essentials cluster (offline)

-In a disconnected (offline, air-gapped) environment, where your AKS Edge Essentials nodes are isolated from WSUS and the Internet, it's still possible to update AKS Edge Essentials.
+In a disconnected (offline, air-gapped) environment, where your AKS Edge Essentials nodes are isolated from WSUS and the internet, it's still possible to update AKS Edge Essentials.
 However, a little more manual effort is required to stage the update.
 This article explains that process.

 ## Step 1: download the update files on an Internet-connected machine